MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 ## Relationship to Compliance Manager

-Compliance Score acts as a simplified version of Compliance Manager.
-Many of the tasks you may be used to doing in Compliance Manager can now be done more easily in Compliance Score.
-So that you can benefit from improved functionality and experience, use Compliance Score as the starting point for monitoring your compliance score and working on compliance-strengthening activities (called **Improvement actions** in Compliance Score).
+Think of Compliance Score as a simplified version of Compliance Manager.
+While they exist for now as two distinct yet fully integrated tools, many of the tasks you perform in Compliance Manager can now be done more easily in Compliance Score.
+To benefit most from the improved functionality and experience, we recommend using Compliance Score as the starting point for monitoring your compliance posture and taking actions to improve it.

-During public preview, some functionality remain in Compliance Manager, such as managing Assessments and creating templates.
+During public preview, some functionality remains in Compliance Manager, such as managing assessments and creating templates.
 We recommend beginning all of your compliance management functions in Compliance Score.
 When you come to functions that are handled in Compliance Manager, you will be clearly directed to that tool.
-Accordingly, at points in this documentation, you will be directed to Compliance Manager topics.
+For that reason, some of this documentation directs you to Compliance Manager topics.

 ## Understanding your score